 Here's what you should do instead.
 For every wrong answer choice that you eliminate, you should justify to yourself clearly why you are eliminating that answer choice.

-For Improving Sentences type questions, you're looking for the best replacement for the underlined section.
+For most grammar type questions, you're looking for the best replacement for the underlined section.
 Here's an example:

 Here's my thinking as I go through the question the first time: